mosesprime/rage/docs/directives.md

 Directives that come default with the language.

 - `#test` : Executes the following code and reports a success or error status.
 - `#build` : Create an executable from the following code.
+Ahead-Of-Time (AOT) compiled.
 - `#import` : Pull in another source.
 - `#[attribute1, attribute2]` : Declare a list of attributes for the following code.